 In July 2010 he was named Senior Rabbinic Fellow of the Shalom Hartman Institute.
 A number of his sermons and articles have been published, most recently in Hadassah magazine and of course his writings and thoughts can be found on his blog: rabbimoskowitz.com as well as on Times of Israel.
 He is also an avid cyclist, swimmer and triathlete.
-He is married to Rabbi Susie Moskowitz of Temple Beth Torah of Melville and is the father of Shira, a recent graduate of the University of Michigan and Ari, a college junior.
+He is married to Rabbi Susie Moskowitz of Temple Beth Torah of Melville and is the father of two adult children, Shira and Ari.

 Click here to visit Rabbi Moskowitz's complete blog.